Learn to find complex eigenvalues and eigenvectors of a matrix.

 In these cases, an eigenvector for the conjugate eigenvalue is simply the conjugate eigenvector (the eigenvector obtained by conjugating each entry of the first eigenvector).
-This is always true; we leave the verification to the reader.
+This is always true.
+Indeed, if then

 Let be a matrix with real entries.
 If